ykanell/Start-up-pack/PITCHME.md

 ## The offering

-- 6 months of free access to Better Code Hub for team
+- 6 months of free access to Better Code Hub for the development team
-- Code Coaching workshops at incubator
+- Code Coaching workshops at incubator (either on promise or on line)
-- Free Copy of Building Maintainable Software
+- Free copies of Building Maintainable Software
+- Upon request discount on the Quality Software Development professional qualification

 +++